COVID-19 is triggering a pandemic of scams

-- Fake investments – Phone calls and texts pushing stocks in companies supposedly about to make huge windfalls developing vaccines, and that you need to get in right now.
+Fake investments – Phone calls and texts pushing stocks in companies supposedly about to make huge windfalls developing vaccines, and that you need to get in on right now.

-- Fake prevention and cures – Ads for products, such as colloid silver, that supposedly prevents COVID-19 infection, and authentic-looking websites supposedly from the World Health Organization or other legitimate outfits offering “vaccine kits” for sale.
+Fake prevention and cures – Ads for products, such as colloid silver, that supposedly prevent COVID-19 infection, and authentic-looking websites supposedly from the World Health Organization or other legitimate outfits offering “vaccine kits” for sale.

 Now that you know about these scams, here are some ways to protect yourself from them: